MKarmanto/Expenses/README.md

 Solution design: The backend of the project was build around MVC pattern and therefore follows the good practices of API architecture.
 The frontend part could've had bit cleaner design and splitting of the components could've been added.

 Execution: The final product came out better than I expected.
-Build is deployed, even deployed it in my custom dns www.matiaskarmanto.com and the frontend features really make it application that one could use.
+Build is deployed, even deployed it in my custom DNS www.matiaskarmanto.com and the frontend features really make it application that one could use.

 Requirements satisfaction: All requirements were met, including 21 tests for all the validation of user input.